pablovegan/Python-tips-tools/README.md

 git clone https://github.com/pablovegan/Python-tips-tools-Benasque.git
 ```

-*Note*: be sure to push and pull your changes to and from the cloud (i.e. Github) when switching between different devices (for example, your desktop computer and your laptop).
+*Note*: be sure to push and pull your changes to and from the cloud (i.e. [Github](https://github.com/) or [Gitlab](https://about.gitlab.com/)) when switching between different devices (for example, your desktop computer and your laptop).
 Otherwise, you can have merge conflicts and, trust me, you don't want that...

 ### Text editor or IDE